-So you’ve just brought home your incredibly cute Shih Tzu puppy, and you’re wondering about feeding a Shih Tzu puppy.
+So you’ve just brought home your incredibly cute Shih Tzu puppy, and you’re wondering about feeding your new friend.

 A quick search online reveals a daunting mess of potential avenues, all claiming to have the answer for the best diet.